jaxtisapia/meteor-hello-world/README.md

 - Can create Post, only when logged in
 - Can read post, even as a visitor
 - Can update Post, only by owner
+- Can comment for each post
+- Can delete Comment as Post Owner or Comment Owner

 ### Todos

 - Ability delete Post, only by owner
 - Make a pagination for post list
-- Ability to comment for each post
-- Ability to delete Comment as Post Owner or Comment Owner
 - Reactive comments
 - Style all pages with material design